JChrisWolfe/Real-World-Math-By-Coding/README.md

 ## Out-of-Scope:
 - For Javascript, no frameworks are used.
-- No HTML or CSS Frameworks used
+- No HTML or CSS Frameworks used.
 - The website will not teach individuals how to program, however individuals may refer and teach the basics of IDEs, APIs, Text Editors, Operating Systems, and compliers used plus extentions